 Manually building a tile server (18.04 LTS)

 This page describes how to install, setup and configure all the necessary software to operate your own tile server.
-The step-by-step instructions are written for Ubuntu Linux 18.04 LTS (Bionic Beaver).
+These step-by-step instructions are written for Ubuntu Linux 18.04 LTS (Bionic Beaver), and were tested in May 2020.

 The OSM tile server stack is a collection of programs and libraries that work together to create a tile server.
 As so often with OpenStreetMap, there are many ways to achieve this goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
 This tutorial describes the most standard version that is similar to that used on the main OpenStreetMap.org tile servers.